alfonsoamt/Pokedex-project/README.md

     *   **`tests/api/`**: Holds API-specific tests, API clients (request logic), and Pydantic data models (schema validation).
     *   **`tests/e2e/`**: Contains E2E tests and Page Object Models (`pages/`) for UI interaction.
 *   **`reports/`**: A designated output directory for test reports and artifacts.

+### 🚀 Development Progress & Next Steps

+This section tracks the ongoing development of the test automation framework.

+**✅ Completed Milestones:**

+*   **Core Framework Setup:**
+    *   Initialized the core structure, implemented a reusable `ApiClient`, established configuration management, and created a session-scoped `pytest` fixture.
+*   **Initial Contract Tests & Advanced Models:**
+    *   Successfully implemented API Contract Tests for `/api/generations`, establishing a baseline pattern for schema validation with `Pydantic`.
+    *   Handled a complex Server-Sent Event (SSE) stream by implementing a **Pydantic Discriminated Union**, a robust pattern for modern, real-time APIs.
+*   **Full Coverage for Stream Endpoint via Parametrization:**
+    *   **Refactored with `parametrize`:** Replaced a single, monolithic test with a powerful, parameterized test (`test_pokemon_stream_parameterized`) using `pytest.mark.parametrize`.
+    *   **Expanded Positive Coverage:** The new test covers all primary valid scenarios from the test plan (`TC-A-STR-001` to `TC-A-STR-007`), including pagination, all filter types, and fetching by ID(s).
+    *   **Implemented Data Validation:** The test suite now performs deep data assertions, ensuring the *content* of the response is correct based on the request parameters.
+    *   **Added Negative Path Testing:** Created a separate parameterized test (`test_pokemon_stream_invalid_parameters`) to verify that the API correctly rejects invalid inputs with a `422` status code (`TC-A-STR-009`).
+    *   **API Bug Fixes:** This robust testing process uncovered—and led to the fixing of—bugs in the API, which was not correctly validating certain inputs.

+**🎯 Next Session Goal:**

+With the API test suite now providing robust coverage for the backend, the next major objective is to **begin the implementation of the End-to-End (E2E) test suite using Playwright**.
+This will shift the focus to validating user workflows directly in the browser.

+*   **1. Setup Playwright with Pytest:** Integrate Playwright into the existing `pytest` framework.
+This will involve creating necessary fixtures and configurations in `conftest.py` to manage the browser lifecycle.
+*   **2. Implement First E2E Test:** Automate a critical E2E test case, such as `TC-E-GRD-001: Verify card content (sprite, name, number, types)`.
+*   **3. Develop Page Object Model (POM):** Begin creating the first Page Object Model for the main Pokedex page.
+This will abstract away UI selectors and actions, making the tests cleaner and more maintainable, following the proposed architecture in `tests/e2e/pages/`.